Air strokes our bare skin

 They are here where Britten once composed

-And so the sanctuary ends unsaved,destroyed
+And so the sanctuary ends unsaved,destroy

 In between the lover and his rose